 Address: 1669 Johnston Street, Vancouver, BC V6H 3R9

-If you want to get a glimpse into local life in Vancouver, then head across the bridge and explore South Granville.
-Home to some of Vancouver’s best attractions, South Granville is not a touristy district so you can really get a feel for daily life in the city.
-There are lots of beautiful boutiques, heritage houses, peaceful gardens to explore.
+If you want to get a glimpse into local life in Vancouver, then head across the bridge and explore South Vancouver.
+Home to some of Vancouver’s best attractions, South Vancouver is not a touristy district so you can really get a feel for daily life in the city.

 For a panoramic view of Vancouver, head to Queen Elizabeth Park.
 As the city’s highest point, the park has a clear view of the dramatic mountain-framed cityscape and has become a popular Instagram spot.
 If you take a walk around the park you’ll find lots of other cool places to take pictures.

 Address: 4600 Cambie Street, Vancouver, BC V5Z 2Z1

 Located in Queen Elizabeth Park, Bloedel Conservatory is a great place to go to escape the rain and warm up.
 It’s also one of the most instagrammable spots in Vancouver.
 You can get some impressive shots inside the glass roofed garden which is filled with tropical plants and home to some very brightly coloured birds.

 The conservatory is open daily from 10am (except on Christmas Day).
 Tickets cost $6.90 for adults and $3.45 for children, plus tax.